varsha-vishwanath/citadel/Writeups.md

 I first combined all the strings a1 to a21 and decoded them from base32 (in cyberchef) into hex code.
 The result started with ffd8 so I knew in the end I'd have to convert the concatenated hex code into a jpg file.
 Then I moved on to the variables b1-b26.
 This took me a while because based off of the function's label, I thought I had to decode from base58 but that wasn't working and returning junk values.
 I used AI to figure out what code the variables were and that returned hex and that led me to believe I didn't have to convert those strings.
 Just to make sure, I tried converting the combined hex from the 'a' and 'b' variables but that resulted in an error.
 Finally, I realized that the strings could be hex that was hex coded, so I decoded them from hex using cyberchef and got the proper hex code to use.
 I tested the concatenated variables and got half the image, which gave me the flag, I didn't have to decode the last variables as they weren't important to capturing the flag (although I did, and decoded C1-c18 from base64 and adding that gave me the bottom half of the image).

+## New Learnings
+I learned how to read and interpret VBA macros to understand layered encoding.
+I also figured out how to identify and decode Base32, Base58, and Base64 data manually using CyberChef.
+This helped me understand how macros can hide data through multiple transformations.